OutSystems/docs-support/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 A request to the wrong purpose environment returns the message: `Couldn't request the app source code.
 You can only do it in a non-production environment.`

-## 3. Check if the environment key exists
+## 3 - Check if the environment key exists

 Call the API method that returns all the environments registered on your infrastructure.
-Request `GET /lifetimeapi/rest/v2/environments/`
+Request: `GET /lifetimeapi/rest/v2/environments/`

 Response body: